ReVanced/revanced-patches-template/README.md

 # 👋🧩 ReVanced Patches template

 This is a template for creating a new ReVanced Patches repository.
-The repository can have multiple patches and patches from other repositories can be used together.
+The repository can have multiple patches, and patches from other repositories can be used together.

 For an example repository, see [ReVanced Patches](https://github.com/revanced/revanced-patches).

 ##  🚀 Get started

-In order to start using this template, follow these steps:
+To start using this template, follow these steps:

 ### 1. [Create a new repository using this template](https://github.com/new?template_name=revanced-patches-template&template_owner=ReVanced)

 ### 2. Set up the `build.gradle.kts` file

-Match the group of the project, the manifest attributes as well as the POM that will be published to yours.
+Match the group of the project, the manifest attributes, and the POM that will be published to yours.

 ### 3. Set up the `README.md` file[^1]

 Add a title, a description, a license and a short summary of the patches that are included in the repository.

 🎉 You are now ready to start creating patches!